ddecarle/eeb462-2024/Lab3_MaximumLikelihood.md

 #### How does it work?

-All of these analyses operate under the **null hypothesis** that, given the model, all topologies are equally well supported by the data.
+Likelihood-based topology tests assume the **null hypothesis** that, given the model, all topologies are equally well supported by the data.

 The **alternative hypothesis** is that - given the model - at least one topology is a significantly worse explanation of the data.